jayrm/fblo/README.md

 License
 -------
-See ./LICENSE.txt in the top level directory
+For sources see ./LICENSE.txt in the top level directory of sources.

-In releases, see ./doc/{package}-license.txt for builds of projects included in each distribution package.
+For releases, see ./doc/{package}-license.txt for builds of projects included in each distribution package.